hiimsa/KognitosTest/README.md

 ?word=<>

 Approach:
-Traverse the string and store the all char in lowercase to a Dictionary/MAP Used Amazon EFS to persist across different lambda invocation
+Traverse the string/word and store all distinct chars in lowercase to a Dictionary/MAP I have ysed Amazon EFS to persist data across parallel lambda invocation

-At the Lambda initialization, we read the cache and update the cache in the mounted EFS path
+At the Lambda initialization, we read the cache from mounted EFS path and update the cache after every word processed.

 EFS endpoint:
 https://ap-southeast-2.console.aws.amazon.com/efs/home?region=ap-southeast-2#/file-systems/fs-021623a0ef1a094e3

 Problem in the existing code:
 Somehow it is not working after lambda timeout.
-It means it is working with multiple parallel execution nut stops working after Lmabda instance timeout.
+It means it is working with multiple parallel execution but stops working after Lambda instance got timed out.
 We need to use a persistent db to solve this.
-I am sorry I didnt get time to debug the EFS for duarabilty issue:
+I am sorry I didn't get time to debug the EFS duarabilty issue:
-I may use Amazon Dynamo DB for persisting cache if time persists.
+I may go for Amazon Dynamo DB for persisting cache.

+Other optimizations:
+If the string is too large, we can do the parallel processing in multiple threads.
+May go for fork & join pool.